Is Vitamin Water Good for You? An RD Answers

 As we documented in our article on is Liquid IV good for you, a medical review found that some flavoring ingredients and their metabolites may be harmful to human health.

-Overall, we do not consider Vitamin Water to be good for you and would not recommend it from a health perspective.
+Overall, we do not consider Vitamin Water to be good for you and we do not currently recommend this brand.

-The ingredients in the “power-C” flavor of Vitamin Water Zero are shown above.
+The ingredients in the “power-C” flavor of Vitamin Water Zero are shown below:

 This formulation contains some ingredients with questionable health effects that we already analyzed in the previous section: citric acid, natural flavors, and added vitamins.